 Why Smoking Has Such a Big Effect

-Before accepting an applicant for coverage, a life insurance company wants to ensure that it is taking on an acceptable risk.
-This means that the insurer does not want to have to pay out a costly claim soon after accepting the individual for coverage.
+Before accepting an applicant for coverage, a life insurance company wants to ensure it is taking on an acceptable risk.
+This means the insurer does not want to have to pay out a costly claim soon after accepting the individual for coverage.

 - Heart disease